 Your doctor may often ask about changes in your function along with changes in your pain scores throughout your treatment.

-At times patients may report little improvement in their pain scores, when questioned further they do show a significant improvement in function, due to the treatments they received.
+Often patients may report no improvement in pain scores, but when questioned further they will show a significant improvement in function, due to the treatments they received.

-Having goals relating to increased function can create more structure to one’s management, as well as justification for use of medications and treatments.
+Having goals relating to increase in function can create more structure to ones management, as well as justification for use of medications and treatments.

 Goals that you set should be simple and reasonable, such as being able to complete a favorite hike, or being able to take one’s grandchildren fishing, etc.

 Stretching & Core Strengthening

 Your Pain Specialist and You